is a 30-something ex-park ranger, living a simple but comfortable life in 1980s Canada with his wife and daughter.And then the Shadows came

-- Expy: Randall's name *, his roof-hopping, his stealthiness, his growly voice, his noir-like monologues, his multiple B&E's, his constant gathering clues and trying to solve mysteries, his antisocial nature and other borderline delusional psychological problems, have caused many to identify him as Zombie-Survivor!Batman.
+- Expy: Randall's last name of Wayne, his roof-hopping, his stealthiness, his growly voice, his noir-like monologues, his multiple B&E's, his constant gathering clues and trying to solve mysteries, his antisocial nature and other borderline delusional psychological problems, have caused many to identify him as Zombie-Survivor!Batman.
 The diary makes him seem even more like Forest-Ranger!Batman.

 - Heroic Sacrifice: Repeatedly.

 - It's Quiet...
 Too Quiet: Randall says this while approaching the center of the Safe Point, as an American flag flaps upside down on a flagpole in the background.note

 - Meaningful Background Event: Shadows feeding on other people, helicopters flying in the background, a car flipping over, buildings in the background with shadows trapped in them (you can see them in the windows), writhing body bags etc.

 - Not Using the Zed Word: They're not zombies, they're Shadows.
 Since everything in the foreground is in blackness, this is actually a pretty appropriate name to give them.